theexperiential/Owlette/README.md

 - **File Path / Cmd Line Args**: Text field for additional file paths or command-line arguments.
 Includes a "Browse" button.
 - **Launch Time Delay (s)**: Text field to specify a time delay, in seconds, before the process starts.
 - **Time to Initialize (s)**: Text field to specify the total time, in seconds, to give a process to fully initialize before checking it's responsitivity.
-- **Autolaunch Process**: Enable or disable autostart for each process.
+- **Autolaunch Process**: Enable or disable monitoring for the selected process.
+If enabled, Owlette will check the process every 10 seconds.
+If it is unresponsive, it will attempt to close and relaunch it.
+If the process ID (PID) is no longer found, Owlette will attempt to relaunch it automatically.
 - **Relaunch Attempts til Restart**: Set the number of relaunch attempts before a system restart is triggered.
 Owlette will prompt you with a 30 second countdown window before starting, which you may either initiate, pause or cancel.
 If the countdown completes, the restart will continue.
 - **Add Process**: Adds a new process to the Process Startup List based on the details provided.